charles-lunarg/vk-bootstrap/README.md

 ### Simple

-This library has no external dependencies.
+This library has no external dependencies beyond C++11 and the standard library.

 Simply copy the `src/VkBootstrap.h` and `src/VkBootstrap.cpp` files into your project and compile them as you normally would

 ### With git-submodule + CMake